Sacramental records, kept with care.

 Designed with input from parish teams responsible for sacrament record entry and administration.

-The layout follows Catholic parish practice: record sacraments, enable sacrament bookings only if your parish needs them, export records in diocesan formats, and keep all edits traceable in one place.
+The layout follows Catholic parish practice: record sacraments, export records in diocesan formats, and keep all edits traceable in one place.

 Clear digital records help new parish staff continue existing work without relying on handwritten notes or local knowledge.